-I am a scholar of American history, and particularly America in the world.
+I am a scholar of modern American history and foreign policy.
 My first book was a history of American nation-building during the Vietnam War and is available from Cornell University Press.
-I am currently working on a second book, a history of how trade and immigration have impacted debates over American national identity.
-I write widely for popular media as well as academic publications.
+I write widely for popular media as well as academic publications and host a podcast about American politics, foreign policy and culture called America Explained.
+I am also a member of the Young Academy Leiden.
 I previously held a research fellowship at the Harvard Kennedy School, a teaching fellowship at the Defence Academy of the United Kingdom, and a civil service appointment in the British Cabinet Office.

-I am a historian of the United States, and particularly of U.S. foreign and security policy.
+I am a scholar of modern American history and foreign policy.
 While my work is mainly historical in nature, it is driven by a fascination with how the contemporary is shaped by the past.

 Prior to working at Leiden, I was a Postdoctoral Research Fellow in the Harvard Kennedy School, a Teaching Fellow at the UK Defence Academy, and a civil servant in the British Cabinet Office.
 I received my graduate training at the University of Cambridge and King’s College London.